 The Impacts of Covid-19

 The restriction of access to ‘brick and mortar’ retail shops during the Covid-19 pandemic undoubtedly pushed more shoppers online.
 In response, companies have been trying to adapt to changes and present solutions to support their customers’ needs.
-What has become clear, however, is that the pandemic simply acted as a catalyst for the already prevalent shift towards shopping online.
-So retailers that want to hold onto their market share and keep consumers buying need to ensure that their e-commerce sites are optimised for user experience.
+What has become clear, however, is that the pandemic simply acted as a catalyst for the already prevalent shift toward shopping online.
+So retailers that want to hold onto their market share and keep consumers buying need to ensure that their e-commerce sites are optimized for user experience.
 This means taking account of all users, including those with disabilities and accessibility barriers.
-While this has always been the case in theory, the significant upturn in online shopping habits and the resulting effect on the bottom line for many retailers has highlighted the need for accessibility for all.
+While this has always been the case, in theory, the significant upturn in online shopping habits and the resulting effect on the bottom line for many retailers has highlighted the need for accessibility for all.
 Essentially, this has changed the priority of accessibility to be something that has to be done, rather than something that should be done.

 “Website accessibility and usability has been a major issue for many disabled people with access needs for many years and little progress was being made despite the law, guidance, and publicity.”